livepeer/livepeer-monitoring/monitoring/README.md

 - `--prometheus-kube-scrape`: string annotation for scraping a kube pod.
 Ex.
 If the value for this flag is `scrape_this_pod` then all kube pods to be scraped should have the annotation `prometheus.io/scrape_this_pod`.
 The value for this flag must follow the Prometheus requirements for naming and match the regex `[a-zA-Z_][a-zA-Z0-9_]*` (ACII letters, numbers and underscores).

+- `--pagerduty-service-key`: the [service key](https://support.pagerduty.com/docs/services-and-integrations) (not API key!) for the Prometheus integration on your Pagerduty service to receive alerts from Prometheus Alertmanager.

 ### ENVs

 these env variables cannot be passed as a arg, this is because we use them in the simple docker templating for stuff like